 In this guide to construction home loans you’ll learn about:

 Construction home loans are designed to fund the building of residential homes or investments.
 This is how they work:

 Just like with a normal home loan it’s best to have a deposit equal to 20% of the build cost before applying.
-You may be approved with as little as 5% but you may be charged extra fees such as Lenders Mortgage Insurance (LMI) along with higher interest rates.
+You may be approved with as little as 5% but you may have been charged extra fees such as LMI along with higher interest rates.

 When applying for a construction loan lenders will need all the usual documentation required when taking out a normal home loan, including:

 When you engage a builder they’ll provide a contract that includes:

 This document gives lenders an idea of when you will be drawing down on the loan, and when the project will be completed.